 Drain and Protect Your Pipes

 To prevent your water pipes from freezing and bursting, it’s important to drain and protect them before nightly temperatures drop below zero.
-Drain all pipes leading to outdoor water faucets, garden hoses, air conditioners (if your unit has a shut-off valve, be sure to close it) and irrigation system.
-Irrigation systems will also need to be blown with air so that water doesn’t accumulate and crack the pipe (use an air compressor to force water out of the pipe).
-For pipes that pass through unheated locations — such as your garage, attic or unfinished basement — use foam insulation or pipe wrap to protect them.
+Drain all pipes leading to outdoor water faucets, garden hoses, air conditioners (if your unit has a shut-off valve, be sure to close it), and your irrigation system.
+Irrigation systems will also need to be blown out with air so that water doesn’t accumulate and crack the pipes (use an air compressor to force the water out of the pipes).
+For pipes that pass through unheated locations — such as your garage, attic, or unfinished basement — use foam insulation or pipe wrap to protect them.

 Clean Your Eavestroughs